 If you or someone you know suspects that an individual may be experiencing bullying, whether online or in-person, speak up.
 Reach out to a parent or guardian and respectfully make them aware of a potential problem with their child.
 Oftentimes, the greatest gift can be to simply offer support to someone that may be struggling.

 Ariana Lobo is the Managing Content Editor with Retreat Behavioral Health.
 She earned her Bachelor’s degree in Fine Arts from Elon University.
 Ariana is passionate about creating content that is challenging and thought-provoking.
 Previously, she worked at Shakespeare & Company in Lenox, Ma, where she was responsible for all written, marketing and media content for their Summer season.
+Ariana also worked at her alma mater Elon University, as Diversity Coordinator for the Center for Race Ethnicity and Diversity Education.
+She worked directly with the Latino community to integrate diversity programming to help grow and assist the local community.
+Ariana was a featured speaker at the ALANAM Women’s Conference in the Spring of 2017.

 THE STOP BULLYING NOW HOTLINE